-Coronavirus: San Antonio Says Evacuees Will Leave Quarantine After A CDC Change
+Coronavirus: San Antonio Says Evacuees To Leave Quarantine After CDC Changes Protocol

 In the roughly 12 hours she spent in San Antonio, the woman stayed in a hotel and visited a large mall and food court.
 But at 2 a.m.
 Sunday , she was taken to the Texas Center for Infectious Disease in a specialized ambulance, after officials realized her final test was positive for the virus that causes COVID-19.

-The woman had been evacuated from Hubei province, the epicenter of the COVID-19 disease that has infected more than 90,000 people and killed more than 3,000 worldwide.
+The woman had been evacuated from China's Hubei province, where the novel coronavirus that has infected more than 90,000 people and killed more than 3,000 worldwide was first detected.
 She had been at Lackland since Feb.
-7, but her quarantine was prolonged because of an early positive test for the coronavirus.
+7, but her quarantine was prolonged because of an early positive test for the COVID-19 illness.

 The woman visited the North Star Mall for about two hours, Texas Public Radio reports, adding that local officials say she was not showing any symptoms.
-The hotel where she stayed is close to San Antonio's airport, TPR says.
+The hotel where she stayed is close to San Antonio's airport, according to TPR.

-The Texas health services department sent a letter to the CDC and Health and Human Services Secretary Alex Azar on Monday, asking for a full accounting of how the evacuee's release was handled and urging the federal agencies to look at changing its criteria for ending a quarantine.
+The Texas Department of State Health Services sent a letter to the CDC and Health and Human Services Secretary Alex Azar on Monday, asking for a full accounting of how the evacuee's release was handled and urging the federal agencies to look at changing its criteria for ending a quarantine.

 "If CDC testing confirms the individual is still positive, I urge you to quickly review the science to determine what updates to CDC criteria are necessary," Texas Health Services Commissioner John Hellerstedt wrote.
 "This should include a third consecutive negative test to create a more highly reliable system for determining that a previously-positive person is clear of the virus."

 Under CDC guidelines, a coronavirus patient must have two negative test results for the virus within 24 hours before they can be freed from isolation orders.
 In its response to the Texas letter, the CDC said its team tested three samples from the patient because the second test produced inconclusive results.
-But while results from the third test were pending, state health workers collected a fourth sample for testing without federal officials' knowledge.
+But while results of the third test were pending, state health workers collected a fourth sample for testing without federal officials' knowledge.

 The patient's first test had come back negative – and when the third test showed the same result, she was released.
 But her fourth sample was positive, leading officials to contact her and return her to isolation.